Oceanfront Hotels Near Fort Fisher, NC

 The Ferry at Fort Fisher

 After a visit to the NC Aquarium, you can drive right onto the Fort Fisher–Southport Ferry.
 This enjoyable 20-minute ferry ride carries cars and their passengers to and from the quaint fishing village of Southport, NC with a bustling historic Main Street that looks as if it emerged from a Norman Rockwell painting.
 The ferry costs just $5 each way and crosses the point where the Cape Fear River meets the Atlantic Ocean, providing some of the best views of the area’s waterways.
-Across the road from the ferry terminal, there is a public boat launch area, a popular spot for starting out on a windsurfing, parasailing, kiteboarding, kayaking or fishing adventure.
+Across the road from the ferry terminal, there is a public boat launch area, a popular spot for starting out on any windsurfing, parasailing, kiteboarding, kayaking or fishing adventure.